 ACADEMIC ADVISING: Each student receives a personalized schedule for degree completion after admission to the program.
-Students also have access to full time faculty for each program and to the registrar's office in case questions arise or changes need to be made to the schedule.
+Students also have access to full-time faculty for each program and to the registrar's office in case questions arise or changes need to be made to the schedule.
 It is the student's responsibility to ensure that all coursework is completed in order for all graduation requirements to be met.

-REGISTRATION PROCEDURES: An online student can attend a course only when he or she has been registered and paid for the course.
-New students participate in orientation online and are required to complete an online education readiness assessment prior to the first scheduled date of class.
+REGISTRATION PROCEDURES: An Access student can attend a course only when he or she has been registered and paid for the course.
+New students participate in orientation on campus before being registered for their programs.